 All SNMP traffic coming over the network to the managed server is received by the SNMP Master Agent.
 When the Intel® SNMP Subagent initializes, it tells the SNMP Master Agent which OID values the subagent is responsible for.
 These OID values correspond to the data provided in the MIB.
-The SNMP-based Management Console will use the MIB to determine the OID values for particular attributes, and whether or not the attribute may be modified through an SNMP SET.
-Both requests to retrieve data (SNMP GET) and requests to modify data (SNMP SET) identify the attribute of interest by OID.
+The SNMP-based Management Console will use the MIB to determine the OID values for particular attributes.
 The SNMP Master Agent will route SNMP requests to the appropriate SNMP subagent based on the supported OIDs.
 The SNMP request contains information about the originator of the request.
 The SNMP subagent will process the request and send back the information to the SNMP Master Agent, which will then send it back across the network to the SNMP-based Management Console.